malandrakisgeo/apocryptor/README.md

 and use it as input to the block cipher -either as a simple XOR operation, or with any more complex algorithm.

-One could, of course, save the shuffled ciphertext in the encrypted file,  but this could weaken the algorithm: it would allow an attacker to know exactly which input was used for the next block.
+One could, of course, save the shuffled ciphertext in the encrypted file,  but this could weaken the algorithm: it would give an attacker knowledge of an input was used for a block.
-Using a key-based permutation of the ciphertext rather than the ciphertext itself, is essential to prevent attacks.
+Using a key-based permutation of the ciphertext rather than the ciphertext itself, is essential to hinder attacks.

 The keys used for each block may differ (e.g. n-th digest of the original key for the n-th block), but it is not necessary.
 The key(s) used for shuffling could be derived from the combination of the digest and the password as well, hence making the shuffling